Tyler-Hostetler/BioSynthNexus/README.md

 #### Conda
 - Open terminal in directory containing the repository
-- Create a conda enviorment `conda create -n env_name python=3.10 pip`
+- Create a conda enviornment `conda create -n env_name python=3.10 pip`
-- Activate enviorment `conda activate env_name`
+- Activate enviornment `conda activate env_name`
 - Install Requirements `pip install -r requirements.txt`
 - Run the program `python main.py`

 #### Packaging into an application (optional)
 If you would like to package your modified code into a single executable, pyinstaller is included in the dev-packages of the Pipfile
-- Open terminal in repositiory directory
+- Open terminal in repository directory
 - Run `pipenv install -d`
-  - Note: If you are using a conda enviorment, you have to manually install pyinstaller `pip install pyinstaller`
+  - Note: If you are using a conda enviornment, you have to manually install pyinstaller `pip install pyinstaller`
 - Run `pyinstaller --windowed --onefile --add-data=ui_main_window.ui:./ --add-data=custom_ui_theme.xml:./ main.py`
   - A Folder named `dist` will contain the packaged application